aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/aspose-cells-object-model/_index.md

 |**PivotTables & PivotTable objects**|
 | :- |
 |![todo:image_alt_text](aspose-cells-object-model_10.png)|
 A PivotTable object represents a pivot table in the worksheet.
-Developers can set the style of pivot table and other related properties using PivotTable object.
+Developers can set the style of the pivot table and other related properties using a PivotTable object.

 ## **TimelineCollection/Timeline**
 Each Worksheet object contains a TimelineCollection object that represents a collection of all Timeline objects in a worksheet as shown below: